farrisalqasemAPP/MyIBApp/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+The app opens directly to its main interface; no authentication is required.

 ## Get a fresh project

 When you're ready, run: